A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

 \subsubsection{Consistency Models for Scalable and Fast Simulation-Based Inference (CMPE)}

-Schmitt et al.~\cite{schmitt2024consistencymodelsscalablefast} introduce {Consistency Model Posterior Estimation (CMPE)}, an SBI framework grounded in the theory of {consistency models}, (cf.~section~\ref{sect:architectures}).
+~\cite{schmitt2024consistencymodelsscalablefast} introduce {Consistency Model Posterior Estimation (CMPE)}, an SBI framework grounded in the theory of {consistency models}, (cf.~section~\ref{sect:architectures}).
 Unlike conventional diffusion-based SBI methods, which rely on iterative score refinement across noise levels, CMPE trains a diffusion-based parametric map that enforces a consistency property between posterior distributions at different noise levels.
-The main motivation behind CMPE is to enable fast, few-step inference while retaining the flexibility and expressiveness of diffusion-based architectures, thereby addressing the slow sampling speed often associated with diffusion models.
-The data benchmarks, while standard, are designed to include noise and distractors, which are common in real-world applications, thus providing a more realistic testing ground for the method's performance.

-The design choice of CMPE is contrasted with approaches that build on {additive score composition}, which Geffner et al.~\cite{geffner2023compositionalscoremodelingsimulationbased} critique as mathematically inconsistent for posterior inference, specifically since the assumptions of additive score composition fail unless restrictive independence conditions hold.
-CMPE avoids this pitfall by construction---rather than aggregating local scores, it imposes a global consistency condition that ties posterior estimates across noise levels, guaranteeing well-defined inference dynamics without relying on problematic score factorization.

-By leveraging consistency models, CMPE requires only a small number of model evaluations (e.g., 2-4 steps) to generate samples from the approximate posterior, achieving competitive posterior approximations to existing diffusion-based SBI methods (e.g., SNPE-D with score-matching objectives) while being computationally more efficient due to its few-step generation property.
-This characteristic is also beneficial in comparison to older methods such as NPSE or NLSE~\cite{simons_neural_2023}, which require many iterative denoising steps.
+CMPE avoids the pitfalls of additive score composition approaches by construction, which~\cite{geffner2023compositionalscoremodelingsimulationbased} critique as mathematically inconsistent for posterior inference, specifically since the assumptions of additive score composition fail unless restrictive independence conditions hold.
+Moreover, CMPE requires only a small number of model evaluations (e.g., 2--4 steps) to generate samples from the approximate posterior.
+This is an advantage in comparison to older methods such as NPSE or NLSE~\cite{simons_neural_2023}, which require many iterative denoising steps.

-The evaluation is restricted to regular, clean benchmark problems where the forward model is well-specified and data are low-dimensional and structured.
-Thus, CMPE does not yet address the challenges of missing data or unstructured observations ((e.g., irregular time series, graphs, or function spaces)) and model misspecification, as discussed in~\cite{simons_simulation-based_nodate} .
-Regardless, CMPE represents a novel advance in diffusion-based SBI.\ It reframes posterior estimation not as iterative score integration but as a {consistency-driven learning problem}, consequently avoiding the theoretical issues of score composition identified by Geffner et al.~\cite{geffner2023compositionalscoremodelingsimulationbased}, while enabling efficient inference over both structured and unstructured observations.
-The scope of this material remains in the class of standard synthetic SBI tasks, leaving open questions about its robustness under more realistic, high-dimensional, or unstructured scenarios.